17 Sept 21 – The Waterpark

 I made it back to Diane via ten palm trees, three swimming pools, and a crazy river, all the while avoiding perverts with swimming goggles.

-‘Seemed quite busy over by the kamikaze,’ she said.
+‘Seemed fun over by the kamikaze,’ she said.
+‘Lots of laughter.’

-‘Yes, it was my sweet.
+‘Yes, it was my sweetie.
 Could you hand me my shorts, please, and can we go.’

 ‘Why?
 And what are you doing in those bushes?’